 As we were about to leave for the day, my friend was heading back to collect our belongings.
 Without giving myself another moment to doubt myself or my decisions, I quickly walked up to the cliff and took a plunge in.
 NO REGRETS!
 The adrenaline rush was amazing.
 The water was so so cold.
 But most importantly, I felt so proud of myself that I had finally taken the leap.
 Well, maybe I do have one regret: I only wish I had done it sooner so I could have experienced that thrill more than once for the day!

-I felt compelled to share this story with you because I feel like this experience kind of sums up life.
+I felt compelled to share this story with you because I feel like this experience relates to life.
 Each and every one of us want to take a LEAP into SOMETHING.
-It could be a new career or maybe it is time to put yourself back out there and start dating after a failed relationship.
+It could be a new career or maybe it is time to put yourself back out there and start dating after a breakup.
 Maybe it’s a new city or a skill you’ve always wanted to master.
 From time to time, we all let fear (of the unknown, of getting hurt, or making the wrong choice) get into our heads.
-We have a million and one negative questions and situations that flood our minds.
 What if we fail?
 What if we don’t like it?
 In the case of the jump, what if I hit the rock and hurt myself?

 I leave you with this.
 Absolutely nothing is guaranteed in this lifetime.
 There is a chance that you might not like everything that you set out to do.
 If you choose to live an adventurous life, you might get a bruise or break a bone.
 You might end up having a bad experience as a result of your life choices.
 But guess what?
 Nothing (and I mean NOTHING) is worse than the feeling of regret.
 When you get a chance, take it.
 When you step out on to the end of the cliff of life, I encourage you to take the plunge.
 Make a splash.
 Your only regret is that you didn’t not take a risk sooner!